lauracutting/typetune/pages/about.md

 What are the brand's qualities?

-* Creativity: Typetune is inspired by album cover art, telling the stories behind the designs
+* Creativity: Typetune is inspired by album cover art, illustrating the stories behind the designs
 * Passion: every article is written with a deep rooted interest in music
-* Accessibility: our articles are written in an accessible tone
+* Accessibility: our articles are written in a laid back tone, without overly complicated terminology

 ## The Logo